cldeluna/ac3_intro_to_jinja/AC3_Intro_to_jinja2.md

 footer: NAF AutoCon3 © EIA
 slidenumbers: true

-# Introduction
+# Provenance

-At AutoCon2 NAF and EIA hosted a Jinja2 (Beginner to Intermediate) Templating workshop.
+At AutoCon2, NAF and EIA hosted a Jinja2 (Beginner to Intermediate) Templating workshop.

-Attendee feedback suggested the workshop was more Intermediate than beginner and so for AutoCon3 we have put together this Introductory Jinja2 course.
+Attendee feedback suggested the workshop was more intermediate than beginner and so for AutoCon3 we have put together this Introductory Jinja2 course.

 It is available to the public.